10 Shipwrecks You Can Visit

 Now a haunting ruin along the Oregon coast, the Peter Iredale was once a four-masted steel barque sailing vessel owned by British shipping firm Iredale & Porter.
 In September 1906, the ship left Santa Cruz, Mexico, on its way to Portland, Oregon, where it was supposed to pick up wheat bound for the United Kingdom.
 But a heavy wind and strong current sent her on to the breakers and she ran aground at Clatsop Beach, with three of her masts snapping from the impact, according to the Oregon History Project.
 The wreckage became an immediate tourist attraction, and despite being buffeted by the wind and waves ever since, it remains so today.
 It’s now part of Fort Stevens State Park.

 This shipwreck in the Ionian Islands gives its beach its nicknames: Navagio ("shipwreck") Beach and Smugglers Cove.
-Supposedly, the Panagiotis, which wrecked there in the early 1980s, was smuggling cigarettes and possibly worse.
+Supposedly, the Panagiotis, which wrecked there in the early 1980s, was smuggling cigarettes and alcohol.
 The rusting hulk of the boat is far from the only thing to see, however; the beach also attracts visitors for its clear turquoise waters and pristine pale sand.
 It’s also one of the most popular spots for BASE jumping in the world.
 The cove can be accessed only by boat.
+Be careful taking selfies from the cliff, however: At least one tourist fell to their death that way.

 Once an ocean liner that plied the Tasman Sea between New Zealand and Australia, the SS Maheno was also used as a hospital ship for the New Zealand navy during World War I. She was later sold to a Japanese ship-breaking company for scrap, but broke apart in a cyclone on the journey to Japan in 1935.
 Since washing ashore on Australia's Fraser Island, the ship has become a major tourist attraction, despite not being particularly safe.